 • Software-defined Internet gateways, domain name services (DNS), and elastic load balancing services to maintain availability and network address translation (NAT) services

-• Management and monitoring tools are available for the customer to use to secure their environment, spot anomalies and issues and resolve them.
+• Management and monitoring tools are available for the customer to use to secure their environment, spot anomalies and issues, and resolve them.

-For customers of Infrastructure as a Service (IaaS) cloud solutions, the customers are responsible for managing their operating system and applications.
-This includes troubleshooting issues, patching and software upgrades.
+For customers of Infrastructure as a Service (IaaS) cloud solutions, the customers are responsible for managing their operating systems and applications.
+This includes troubleshooting issues, patching, and software upgrades.
 If a new version of installed software is released or if a service pack for the operating system is released, then the customer is responsible for these updates.
 The cloud provider is supplying the underlying hardware platform only.

-We suggest government entities and critical infrastructure providers structure their cloud cybersecurity program following a step by step work plan.
+We suggest government entities and critical infrastructure providers structure their cloud cybersecurity program following a step-by-step work plan.

-Step 1: Start with out of the box.
+Step 1: Start with out-of-the-box.

 There are varying security responsibility models linked to the Cloud deployment approach (IaaS, PaaS, SaaS).
 It is advisable for government entities and critical infrastructure providers to start the security discussions early with their cloud service providers.
 We recommend starting those discussions with a framework where the cloud service provider is able to identify whether they are responsible for the control, and what they currently have in place.
-This approach will support the government entity in understand the type of operating model expected in the future when the cloud operation is up and running.
+This approach will support the government entity in understanding the type of operating model expected in the future when the cloud operation is up and running.
 The cloud security framework can be tailored to each government entity, and should cover the following domains at a minimum:

 1- Data Protection (in transit and at rest)